 I will, however, offer some insights into the work that might inspire you to learn more, become more open to considering worlds unseen, live more fully as a contemplation of death, and honor our dying and dead.

 - When people need assistance in crossing, I ask for support from that person’s spiritual background and/or deceased family and pets.
 Surprisingly, or maybe not so, deities from the person’s specific traditions will show up and assist.
 Our spiritual beliefs will offer sustenance in the end, regardless of the variety of beliefs and traditions that we all possess.

-- Despite these different beliefs, everyone that I have worked with ends up in the same place – Love (some may call it Source or God or the Collective Consciousness or Great Void; I call it Love) We all have an understanding of the Truth, even those atheists that are open to awe and love alone (love and awe are spirituality and are Source).
-No single spiritual background is the ultimate truth or gatekeeper, and we are all birthed from and return to Love.
+- Despite these different beliefs, everyone that I have worked with ends up in the same place – Love (some may call it Source or God or the Collective Consciousness or Great Void; I call it Love).
+We all have an understanding of the Truth, even those atheists that are open to awe and love alone (love and awe are expressions of spirituality and are Source).
+No single spiritual background is the Ultimate Truth or gatekeeper, and we are all birthed from and return to Love.

 - Getting curious about and contemplating death and living fully while holding the tension of our mortality are the best preparations for death.
 Not a single one of us get out of here alive.
 This embodiment is a spiritual school of sorts – lessons on being human, on unlearning harmful patterns (harm as defined by you, not me), and on loving and supporting others.

 SkinSuit school is in session – what are you learning?
 If you viewed life as a spiritual school, how would that change your current priorities?

 - The unseen, or spirit world, is right here – just beyond your vision when in typical states of consciousness, but the deceased can interact with you or at the very least, hear and see you.
 Your efforts to honor and remember your dead are witnessed and appreciated.

 How do you honor your dead ones?
 How do you wish to be honored?